 PJ Thum (00:08:46):

 Yeah, and I think based on what the government has done before, they would be happy if you fled and never returned because then they could say, “Oh, this person, see, they’re disloyal.
 The first sign of trouble they flee and they don’t stand up for their beliefs,” etc. Which is the kind of line they’ve done on a lot of other political detainees in the past who have fled.
-But of course people like [Tan] Wah Piow or Francis [Seow] actually faced serious consequences for what they did in the seventies and eighties when [the government] would routinely torture people who were held under the ISA, but not today, I suppose.
+But of coursepeople like YPO or Francis you’re actually faced serious consequences for what they did in the seventies and eighties when [the government] would routinely torture people who were held under the ISA, but not today, I suppose.

 Jolovan Wham (00:09:33):